glanceapp/community-widgets/widgets/tailscale-devices/README.md

 ```

 ## Available Options
+*All options have default values and are not required for the widget to function.*

 | Option                    | Type    | Default | Description                                                                                  |
 | ------------------------- | ------- | ------- | -------------------------------------------------------------------------------------------- |